 Measuring Software Energy I

-I've been interested lately at looking at the energy usage of software.
+I've been interested lately by the energy usage of software.

 Since my current energy usage is invisible to me, it is hard to actually grasp just how bad the situation is.
 But I often am amazed at how inefficient many solutions are, they offer very little gain.